databyjp/docs/docs/deploy/production/Kubernetes/production-readiness.md

 - [ ]  Is your application fault-tolerant *without* your control plane?
 - [ ]  Are there automatic node repair or self-healing mechanisms in place?
 - [ ]  Have failover scenarios been tested to validate resilience?
-- [ ]  Are you utilizing Weaviate’s backup capabilities for disaster recovery?
+- [ ]  Are you utilizing Weaviate's backup capabilities for disaster recovery?
+    - [ ]  Configured incremental backup strategy
+    - [ ]  Defined backup retention policies (e.g., 7 daily, 4 weekly, 6 monthly)
+    - [ ]  Tested backup and restore procedures
+    - [ ]  Validated disaster recovery process
+    - [ ]  Implemented offsite or multi-region backup storage
 - [ ]  How often are these mechanisms tested?
+    - [ ]  Periodic disaster recovery drills
-    - [ ]  Has the ability to recover from a node failure or database corruption been tested?
+    - [ ]  Simulated node failure and data recovery scenarios
 - [ ]  Have you thought about the retention period of backups?
-  - [ ]  How do you clean up any out-of-date backups?
+  - [ ]  Automated backup cleanup process
-- [ ]  Are rolling updates performed to avoid downtime?
+  - [ ]  Compliance with data retention requirements
 - [ ]  Are canary deployments implemented to safely test new releases?
 - [ ]  Do you have development or test environments to safely test changes?